 Organic Grains and Pasta (and Sauce)

 Once a little-known grain-like seed, quinoa now is touted as a superfood and has become almost commonplace.
-If you’re a fan of it, stock up at Trader Joe’s, where it sells for $1 less than at Whole Foods: A 16-ounce package of Trader Joe’s organic white quinoa is $3.99; the same amount of the seed costs $4.99 at Whole Foods.
+If you’re a fan of it, stock up at Trader Joe’s, where it sells for $2 less than at Whole Foods.

-Organic pasta costs a bit less at Trader Joe’s than at Whole Foods — $1.29 will get you 16 ounces of spaghetti versus $1.49 at Whole Foods.
-If you prefer your pasta with sauce, you’ll still pay 30 cents less for a 25-ounce jar of organic marinara at Trader Joe’s versus Whole Foods.
-Trader Giotto’s — the Trader Joe’s store brand — marinara sauce sells for $2.49 whereas the Whole Foods 365 brand equivalent sells for $2.79.
+However, pasta costs a bit more at Trader Joe’s than at Whole Foods — $2.99 will get you 16 ounces of brown rice and quinoa spaghetti versus $1.09 for a bag of spaghetti at Whole Foods.
+But, if you prefer your pasta with sauce, you’ll still pay 30 cents less for a 25-ounce jar of organic marinara at Trader Joe’s versus Whole Foods.
+Trader Giotto’s — the Trader Joe’s store brand for their Italian foods — marinara sauce sells for $2.49 whereas the Whole Foods 365 brand equivalent sells for $2.79.

 Organic Cereal and Oats

 Breakfast is the most important meal of the day.
-Savings are also important, and you’ll know you’ve started your day by saving money if you eat Trader Joe’s organic breakfast items.
-A box of organic, cinnamon spice instant oatmeal costs $3.49 for the Trader Joe’s brand versus $3.69 for the 365 brand at Whole Foods.
+Savings are just as important, and you’ll know you’ve started your day by saving money if you eat Trader Joe’s organic breakfast items.
+An 18-ounce package of store brand old fashioned organic oats costs $2.69 at Trader Joe’s versus $2.99 for the 365 brand at Whole Foods.

-If you prefer cereal, you can get a 12-ounce box of organic toasted coconut granola at Trader Joe’s for $3.99.
-At Whole Foods, you’ll pay $4.99 for a 16-ounce box of coconut granola.
+If you prefer cereal, you can get a 10-ounce bag of organic fruit and seed granola at Trader Joe’s for $3.99.
+At Whole Foods, you’ll pay $4.39 for a 17-ounce box of fruit and nut granola, which makes it the better deal proportion-wise.

-If you prefer organic, fair trade coffee, you’ll pay $7.99 for a 14-ounce canister of Trader Joe’s organic, fair trade breakfast blend.
-At Whole Foods, you’ll find you can buy 24-ounces of 365 organic Vienna roast for $11.99, which might make that the better deal if you go through several cups of coffee every day.
+If you prefer organic, fair trade coffee, you’ll pay $7.99 for a 13-ounce canister of it at Trader Joe’s.
+At Whole Foods, you can buy 24 ounces of their brand, Pacific Rim roast, for $11.99, which might make that the better deal if you go through several cups of coffee every day.
 Both are cheaper deals, at any rate, than what you could buy at Starbucks.

 Coconut oil, which can be used for skin and hair care in addition to cooking, also sells for less at Trader Joe’s than at Whole Foods while giving you a bit more — $4.99 for a 16-ounce jar versus $5.99 for a 14-ounce jar of the organic variety.